Naliwe/bitBurnerTsProject/README.md

 - In `Git Bash` or `bash`
   - clone / fork the repo.
-You can also click Use as template in GitHub to create a repo form this one
+You can also click Use as template in GitHub to create a repo from this one
   - run `npm install`
   - run `npm run build`
   - run `npm run webserver`